-Hornady has not published any penetration test information on this load, but I know previous testing showed the 60 grain Corbon load going to about 9″ in gel.
-I would expect that the Hornady load would go a touch deeper, yet still provide good expansion.
+Hornady has not published any penetration test information on this load, but I know in previous testing showed the 60-grain Corbon load going to about 9″ in gel.
+I would expect that the Hornady load would go a touch deeper yet still provide good expansion.

 As a side note, I believe NAA is the only company currently making guns chambered for the .32 NAA cartridge.
 However, I do know that several conversion barrels do exist, including one from Diamondback for their DB380 pistols.
 Previously, companies have made conversion barrels for the Makarov and Ruger LCP pistols, but I do not believe they are made any more.